SmartJog/python-toolbox2/Readme.rst

 License
 =======

+python-toolbox2 is Free software.
-python-toolbox2 is released under the `GNU LGPL 2.1 <http://www.gnu.org/licenses/lgpl-2.1.html>`_.
+It is released under the `GNU LGPL 2.1 <http://www.gnu.org/licenses/lgpl-2.1.html>`_.

+Fonts from the share/fonts folder are Free too, but are covered by various licences.
+The most representative should be `SIL Open Font Licence <http://scripts.sil.org/OFL_web>`_.
+Please see individual COPYING files in the share/fonts folder for more information.

 Build and installation